jupyter-book/mystmd/packages/myst-cli/docs/reference.md

-# Myst Init
+# MyST Init

-`myst init` initializes a myst project in the current folder by writing an empty `myst.yml` file.
+`myst init` initializes a MyST project in the current folder by writing an empty `myst.yml` file.

 ```
 myst init